 The course trains you in one year to become a Newly Qualified Teacher in a secondary school.
 You will be based in two different secondary schools across the year, immersed in school life and taking an active role in the school team.
 You will work mainly in Devonport High School for Boys as the lead school, with an additional placement for six to twelve weeks to give you breadth of experience.
 Subjects that School Direct placements are available in are:

-From 2022 Maths, English, Biology, Physics, History, Geography, MfL, RE, PE, Computer Science, Business
+From 2023 Maths, English, Biology, Physics, History, Geography, MfL, PE, Computer Science and Business Studies.